 In 2012, Robert was a founding member and Chair of the Conservative Hunting and Angling Caucus.
 The caucus, which grew to over 30 Conservative Members of Parliament at its peak in 2014-2015, serves as a venue for Members of Parliament to discuss the common concerns of their constituents and move forward with solutions from the government that respect hunters and anglers.
 It also serves in an outreach role to meet with hunters, anglers, and trappers across the country to ensure their wealth of knowledge on environmental conservation is heard by the federal government.
 Conservative MP Blaine Calkins now serves as the current Chair of the caucus.

 Following Sopuck’s re-election in 2015, Conservative Leader Rona Ambrose appointed Sopuck as the Official Opposition’s Critic for Wildlife Conservation and Parks Canada.
 This role, uses his experience as a biologist and avid outdoorsman to ensure the federal government continues to enact legislation that achieves tangible environmental benefits that do not harm Canada’s rural communities.
-Sopuck continues to serve as a member of the Standing Committee on Fisheries and Oceans, and is the Vice Chair of this committee.
+In 2017, under the new leadership of the Hon.
+Andrew Scheer, Sopuck was given the role of Deputy Shadow Minister for Environment and Climate Change, Wildlife Conservation and Parks Canada, and moved to the Standing Committee on Environment and Sustainable Development.

 Robert Sopuck received his Bachelor of Science (B.Sc.) from the University of Manitoba in 1973 and Master of Science (M.Sc.) from Cornell University (1975) in Ithaca, New York.
 His first career was in fisheries management where he was the District Biologist (Western Canada and Eastern Arctic) for the federal Department of Fisheries and Oceans and then as Fisheries Biologist for the Province of Manitoba (1976-1979).